-To carry out specialised psychological assessment procedures, interpreting and integrating complex data from a variety of sources, including psychological and neuropsychological tests, and to use this to develop a shared formulation which will guide the treatment and management of individual clients.
+To carry out specialised psychological assessment procedures, interpreting, analysing and integrating highly complex data from a variety of sources, including psychological and neuropsychological tests.
+To generate and consider a number of hypotheses, and based on this to develop a shared formulation in situations where service user, family and expert opinions may differ, which will guide the treatment and management of individual clients.